Hike Great Falls Park with kids

 The Billy Goat Trail at Great Falls MD is one of the more popular trails in the park.
 There are three different sections that total eight miles, and most of the trails are one-way.

-• Section A part of the trail is 1.75 miles long and is one of the most strenuous hike on the trail.
-There are lots of rocks and boulders to scramble through most of the way, and a part where climbing is involved.
+- Section A part of the trail is 1.75 miles long and is one of the most strenuous hikes on the trail.
+There are lots of rocks and boulders to scramble through most of the way and a part where climbing is involved.

 The C&O Canal Towpath

-• The C&O Canal Towpath is a 184.5 mile long multi-use trail that goes from Georgetown DC to Cumberland Maryland.
-It crosses into the Great Falls Park in the Maryland side and follows the canal with the most scenic views.
+- The C&O Canal Towpath is an 184.5-mile long multi-use trail that goes from Georgetown DC to Cumberland Maryland.
+It crosses into the Great Falls Park on the Maryland side and follows the canal with the most scenic views.

-• There are other trails located at Great Falls park in the Maryland side, visit the website here for more information.
+- There are other trails located at Great Falls Park on the Maryland side, visit the website here for more information.

 Amenities at Great Falls Park

-One thing we loved about Great Falls park is access to clean public restrooms and snack vending machines.
+One thing we loved about Great Falls Park was access to clean public restrooms and snack vending machines.

-If you are in need of a wheelchair, stop by the Visitors Center.
+If you require a wheelchair, stop by the Visitors Center.
 You can loan one wheelchair for FREE, no reservations are needed as they are also on a first come-first served basis.

 Admire the changing seasons at Great Falls Park